-State 0 corresponds to the local computation of the process.
+State 0 corresponds to the local computation of the process. x is not a clock variable: it represents the shared variable of the protocol. y is a clock variable that is used to count time as specified in the protocol specification.
 The process can start the protocol for accessing the critical section only if the value of x is equal to 0.
-At this point (state 1) it can assign x (in a time shorter than $b^1$ ) and it waits b time units for testing it, and, depending on its value, for entering the critical region (state critical).
-Note that, for brevity, we put more than one action on edges.
+This is represented by the $(x=0){P_i}$ action: a synchronization action with the serializer (see Figure 5).
+At this point (state 1) it can assign x (in a time shorter than b) and it waits b time units for testing it, and, depending on its value, for entering the critical region (state critical).
 On exiting the critical section, the process sets the value of x to 0.

-It is important to note that $P_1$ and $P_2$ must not synchronize on actions, but only on the value of variable x.
-Thus the same action executed by a process is considered different if executed by another process; for instance $(x:=0){P_1}$ , executed by $P_1$ , is different from $(x:=0){P_2}$ , executed by $P_2$ .
+It is important to note that P_1 and P_2 must not synchronize on actions, but only on the value of variable x.
+Thus the same action executed by a process is considered different if executed by another process; for instance $(x:=0){P_1}$, executed by P_1 , is different from $(x:=0){P_2}$, executed by P_2 .

-&lt;sup>1 Actually the assignment has to occur within a time units and a has to be less than b.
+1Actually the assignment has to occur within a time units and a has to be less than b.
 Here, for simplicity, we use b in both cases.